Do you want to gain knowledge and skills in mathematics? Then this programme is for you.

 Admission requirements state that students must have a mark of C or better before entering the programmme.

-Admission takes place in accordance with regulations on admission to studies and courses at the University of Agder.
+Admission takes place in accordance with regulations on admission to studies and courses at the University of Agder

-The Norwegian government has proposed the introduction of tuition fees for students from countries outside of the EU/EEA and Switzerland who will begin their studies in the autumn semester of 2023.
+The Norwegian government has introduced tuition fees for students from countries outside of the EU/EEA and Switzerland.

 In an increasingly globalised world, the workplace puts more and more demands on global insight and experience.
 UiA seeks to integrate exchange programs in all studies.